kaligraffy/basiccryptmypi/README.md

 See file env.sh-example-template for a full list of options

 Testing is 'ad hoc' and only for the RPI4.
-Oher kernels might work if set in env.sh
+Other kernels might work if set in env.sh

 ISSUES

 Mounts need manually unmounting, sometimes

 HOW DOES IT WORK

-1. The script downloads the image using the URL specified in the .env file (if it's already there it skips downloading it)
-2. Then it extracts the image (if it's already there it asks if you want to re-extract)
-3. Then it copies the contents to a directory called 'root' in the build directory
-4. Then it runs the normal configuration
-5. Then it runs the custom configuration specified in .env (in function optional_setup)
-6. Finally, it creates an encrypted disk and writes the build to it

 LOGGING